 - permissions in most filesystems

 Mandatory Access Control (model)

-Mandatory access control (MAC) means that the system that decides access between objects, instead of (or on top of) the object owners.
+Mandatory access control (MAC) means that the system that decides to allow access between objects, instead of the object owners (though some systems apply MAC on top of DAC)

 Often means labeling objects with particular categories, and having rules based on these categories.